Webcomic / Zebra Girl

 - Mabel, who is captured by Lord Incubus, who demands that Sandra releases him from his prison if she wants her back.

-- Crystal during the Heaven on Earth arc, when she is captured by vampires who threathen to kill her.
+- Crystal during the Heaven on Earth arc, when she is captured by vampires who threaten to kill her.

 - Death by Falling Over: Attempted by a vampire in order to kill Crystal.
-Thanksfully, she is rescued by Wally in the nick of time.
+Thankfully, she is rescued by Wally in the nick of time.

 - The Ditz: Crystal.

 - Disapproving Look: Viv gives one to Sandra here as she is threatening to kill the assassin who tried to kill her.
-Though it's Viv caughting her off-guard with the following sentence that makes her stop:
+Though it's Viv catching her off-guard with the following remark that makes her stop:

 If that makes you happy.
 Sandra: O_O